MaterializeInc/materialize/doc/developer/design/20240919_dataflow_expiration.md

 ## Open Questions

 - What is the appropriate default expiration time?
-  - Given that we currently restart replicas every week as part of the DB release and leaving some buffer for skipped week, 3 weeks (+1 day margin) seems like a good limit to start with.
+  - Given that replicas are restarted every week as part of the DB release and leaving some buffer for skipped week, 3 weeks (+1 day margin) seems like a good limit to start with.